 - The Hero: Ator by default, though he doesn't do very much.

 - Idiot Ball: The chief of the village spends considerable effort trying to convince his villagers that Ator is wrong.
 Then when he fails, he suddenly becomes totally supportive of Ator and offers him a drink.
 Somehow it doesn't occur to Ator that anything might be amiss.
+(This looks extra stupid if you know that he also accepted a drugged drink from a shady character in the previous movie.)

-- If You Kill Him, You Will Be Just Like Him: Invoked but turned humorous.Akronas: No, Ator!
+- If You Kill Him, You Will Be Just Like Him!: Invoked but turned humorous.Akronas: No, Ator!
 You can't!
 Zor is disarmed.
 If you kill him now, you'll be guilty of murder!

 Arkonas: Wait until he is tried by the court of the League of Peaceful Lands!